thiennp/frontend-mastery-hub/levels/62/README.md

-# Level 62: GraphQL Fundamentals
+# Level 62: GraphQL Integration

 ## Overview
-This level focuses on graphql fundamentals and provides comprehensive learning materials, examples, and projects.
+This level focuses on graphql integration and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of graphql fundamentals
+- Understand the core concepts of graphql integration
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns